Baby play: why it’s important for movement and motor skills development

 Getting your baby moving through play is good for all areas of his development, especially his motor skills development.

 Play helps your baby:

-- strengthen the neck muscles that she needs to hold her head up and move it around
+- strengthen the neck and upper body muscles that she needs to hold her head up and move around

 - practise reaching and grasping